 Filing for divorce for adultery is not the same as suing for damages

 In Tennessee, if you or your spouse cheats, the other person may cite adultery as the grounds for the divorce filing.
 However, because the state abolished its “homewrecker” statutes, you cannot sue for damages in Tennessee if your spouse cheats.

 That does not mean that you cannot make a compelling argument for why you deserve more in the event of a divorce.
 If your spouse spent marital funds on luxury items or trips for his or her paramour, it could potentially affect how your assets are divided (though technically, adultery should not affect the equitable division of assets).
 Adultery may also affect an alimony award, and in some cases, you may be entitled to attorneys’ fees, too.

 Although Tennessee law may not allow us to secure damages for you under and alienation of affection statute, the Nashville divorce attorneys of Miller Upshaw Family Law, PLLC can help obtain the outcome you deserve.
-To learn more about our services, or to reserve a consultation time at our office, please call us at 615-391-4200 or contact us today.
+To learn more about our services, or to reserve an in-person or video consultation time at our office, please call us at 615-391-4200 or contact us today.